Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means that there are multiple methods to solve a problem or achieve a goal.
-The phrase uses "skin a cat" metaphorically, not implying actual harm to an animal, but referring to finding different ways to reach a solution.
+The idiom uses "skin a cat" metaphorically, not implying actual harm to an animal, but referring to finding different ways to reach a solution.

 Origin: